hongyue17/data_analysis_portfolio/README.md

 # Yuchi Lai - Data Analysis Portfolio

 ## About
 Hi, I'm Yuchi Lai!
-I hold an MSc in Urban Data Science and Analytics from the University of Leeds, complemented by a Bachelor's in Architecture.
-My academic and professional experiences blend technical expertise with data-driven project design and analysis.
+With an MSc in Urban Data Science and Analytics from the University of Leeds and a Bachelor's in Architecture, I bring a unique blend of technical expertise and creative insight to data-driven projects.
+I’m passionate about how data can transform decision-making, yet I also value the critical role of human experience and cultural context in shaping meaningful outcomes.

-Here, you’ll find a showcase of my versatile data analysis skills applied across diverse projects.
-Feel free to explore my work and follow along as I continue to grow in the field of data science and analytics.
+Explore my portfolio to see how I apply my versatile data analysis skills across a range of projects.
+I invite you to follow my journey as I continue to grow in the dynamic field of data science and analytics.

 ## Table of Contents
 - [About](#about)